nickcharlton/talks/maintaining-open-source/presentation.md

 # How to make things better

 ^ But how can we make this better?
-Some of it is to do with financing …mostly of time.
+Some of it is to do with financing.
 But some can be fixed with better tooling:

 ---